 Release date: 15 July 2011

-Zindagi Na Milegi Dobara teaches us to live life to its fullest and enjoy the roller-coaster ride of ups and downs as it comes.
-The characters have been plagued with personal problems and have lost the charm of living.
+Zindagi Na Milegi Dobara teaches us to live life to its fullest and enjoy the roller-coaster ride of ups and downs.
+The characters are plagued by personal problems and have lost the charm of living.
 A three week group vacation makes them realize that it's not worth being stressed out and hesitant all the time.
-The direction is amazing and there many plot-twists, so the movie isn't going to bore you!
+With an amazing direction and a plot full of twists, you'll definitely love the film.

 IMDB rating: 7.1/10